 Typical refinancing process

-When looking to refinance, the first step is choosing a lending institution with whom to complete the refinancing process.
+When looking to Mortgage refinancing the first step is choosing a lending institution with whom to complete the refinancing process.
 Do not be afraid to shop around for the best deal at this point.
-Once you select a lender, you'll need to provide them with bank statements, credit history, past tax returns and other documents.
+Once you select a lender, you’ll need to provide them with bank statements, credit history, past tax returns and other documents.
 The lender will assess whether you can repay the loan or not, and if you are successful, you will receive a quote detailing all of the rates.
 Once you accept the quote, the lender will have your house appraised and grant you an appropriate loan.

 Tips for refinancing with bad credit

-You're not entirely out of luck just because your credit falls far short of ideal.
+You’re not entirely out of luck just because your credit falls far short of the ideal.
 There are some steps you can take.

 1. Have significant assets on hand: Having substantial holdings on hand will allow the bank to be more forgiving of a low credit score.